 Step 4: Reconvert Video To GIF

 On the bottom left of the window, you can see the Preview button.
 This will open up a preview of your GIF in your browser.
-You can use this to check whether your GIF has rendered correctly.
+You can use this to check whether your GIF has been rendered correctly.

 BONUS – VIDEO